Minneapolis Theft Lawyer

 The theft law enumerates several types of conduct that constitute an offense.
 These include:

-- Taking property without the owner's consent and with the intent to permanently deprive them of it
+- Taking property without the owner's consent and with the intent to deprive them of it permanently

 - Taking property from a pledgee or person with the right to the item without consent